virtual-labs/exp-wooden-pattern-dei/experiment/theory.md

 ### Pattern

-1. A pattern is a mould forming tool in the hands of foundry men.
-2. A pattern is the model or the replica of the object to cast.
-3. Except for the various allowances a pattern exactly resembles the casting to be made.
+A pattern is a mould-forming tool used in foundries.
+It is a model or replica of the object to be cast.
+Except for various allowances, a pattern closely resembles the final casting.

-4. A pattern may be defined as a model or form around which sand is packed to give rise to a cavity known as mould cavity in which when molten metal is poured, the result is cast object.
+A pattern can be defined as a model or form around which sand is packed to create a mould cavity.
+When molten metal is poured into this cavity and allowed to solidify, it results in the final cast object.

 ### Functions of a Pattern:

-1. A pattern prepares a mould cavity for the purpose of making a casting.
+It creates a mould cavity for casting.

-2. A pattern may contain projections known as core prints if the casting requires a core and need to be hallow.
+If the casting requires a core to be hollow, the pattern includes core prints to support the core inside the mould.

-3. Runner, gates and risers (used for introducing and feeding molten metal to the mould cavity) may form the part of the pattern.
+Runners, gates, and risers, which help introduce and feed molten metal to the mould cavity, may be part of the pattern.

-4. A pattern may help in establishing locating points on the mould and therefore on the casting with a purpose to check the casting dimensions.
+It helps establish locating points on the mould to ensure proper casting dimensions.

-5. Pattern establishes the parting line and parting surfaces in the mould.
+It determines the parting line and parting surfaces in the mould.

-6. Patterns properly made and having finished and smooth surfaces reduce casting defects.
+A well-made pattern with a smooth finish reduces casting defects.

-7. Properly constructed patterns minimize overall cost of the castings.
+Properly constructed patterns help in minimizing the overall cost of the casting process.

 ### Pattern Making Machines:
-Besides the hand tools, a modern pattern makers shop needs some power-driven machines also.
-These machines help the pattern maker in
+Apart from hand tools, modern pattern-making shops use power-driven machines to enhance production efficiency and accuracy.
+These machines help in:
 • Increasing production.
 • Improving accuracy and maintaining consistency in the patterns.

-### Performing many more operations easily and conveniently.
+• Performing various operations more conveniently.

+### Tools Used in Pattern Making:
-The following tools are used for different purposes by a pattern maker.<br>
+Different tools are used in pattern making based on their function.

 (a) Measuring, Making and Layout Tools<br>
 (i) Steel rule 			(ii) Shrinkage rule<br>
 (ii) Caliper 			(iv) Divider<br>